Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 There are various obvious signs and symptoms of shaken baby syndrome, and then there are less noticeable ones.
 The consequences of less severe cases may not be brought to the attention of medical professionals and may never be diagnosed, making these less noticeable ones the more concerning.

-In the most severe cases, your child fall immediately unconscious and suddenly suffer rapidly escalating, life-threatening central nervous system dysfunction.
+In the most severe cases, your child falls immediately unconscious and suddenly suffers rapidly escalating, life-threatening central nervous system dysfunction.
 This usually results in death or severe neurological consequences.
 But if it can’t be caught or diagnosed, it can’t be helped.
-However, any injuries related to Shaken Baby Syndrome, including Abusive Head Trauma, can lead to severe disability or death.
+However, any injuries related to shaken baby syndrome, including abusive head trauma, can lead to severe disability or death.
 If you suspect a child has been shaken, seek medical attention immediately.
 This could be the difference between life and death.

 Although, the longer you wait to get him or her the attention needed, the worse the damage will be and the more likely the child will die.
 Let’s look at a more thorough listing of the most common symptoms.

 - Decreased appetite, poor feeding, or vomiting for no apparent reason

 - Poor sucking or swallowing